derivexyz/v2-core/docs/README.md

 ### Managers

 A manager should be used to govern a set of accounts, and has certain privileges.
-The 3x main jobs of a manager:
+The 3 main jobs of a manager are:

 * **Account state validation**: After a transaction is executed on an account, the manager will take a look at the final state of an account and decide if this account is valid.
 For example, a transaction that leaves an account holding only -1000 USDC should be denied.
 But if the account has another 10 ETH in it, it's probably okay.
 * **Debt Management**: It is also the manager's obligation to determine "dangerous accounts" that might leave the system in debt and take care of liquidations.
+In the current design, all managers are sharing the same `DutchAuction` module for liquidation.
+The auction contract can start an auction if an account's net maintenance margin is below 0, and allow bidders to buy the portfolio.

 * **Settlement**:  If an account has assets with expiry, the manager should also handle the settlement after expiry.
 For example, if an account long 1 2000-ETH-CALL-DEC01-2022 and it expired in the money, the manager has the right to increase the account's usdc balance, and burn the option balance at expiry.

 #### Manager Privileges